 Once trees are planted and growing in public space, the City's responsibility shifts to monitoring and maintenance.
-Trees in public space must be managed to minimize risk to public safety and negative impacts to other uses of public space.
+Trees in public space must be managed to minimize risk to public safety and negative impacts on other uses of public space.
 Additionally, the City must carefully consider the many ways in which projects and activities in the urban environment may pose risk to trees and find ways to minimize those impacts.
-The following are some of the ways in which the City manages trees in public space:
+The following are the key ways the City manages trees in public space: